-Google has recently started to make many algorithm updates in order to suppress or possible noindex mug shot websites.
-In fact, Google recently launched a brand new algorithm in Oct 2013 that specifically targeted these mugshot websites.
+Google has recently started to make many algorithm updates to suppress or possibly noindex mugshot sites.
+In fact, Google launched an algorithm in Oct 2013 that specifically targeted these websites.
 As a result, arrest photos were pushed down or removed from search results.

 Although many websites have found their way around this update, it has significantly reduced the number of arrest details shown on page one for nearly all those arrested.

 Are Mugshots Online Forever?

 With lower visibility in Google search results (or SERPs) and restricted ways of payment, mugshot sites seem to be losing steam.
 While online mugshots are now not as much of a money-making scheme as before, these websites are still able to profit in different ways (i.e., advertising, etc.)